cvet/fonline/README.md

 * Enjoy your shipped game and iterate development

 There are couple of shell scripts that help us to do it:
-* `BuildTools/prepare-workspace.sh` - prepare our workspace to futher work (install linux packages, setup emscripten, download android ndk and etc)
+* `BuildTools/prepare-workspace.sh` - prepare our linux workspace to futher work (install linux packages, setup emscripten, download android ndk and etc)
 * `BuildTools/prepare-win-workspace.ps1` - windows version of prepare workspace, that helps prepare to work
+* `BuildTools/prepare-mac-workspace.sh` - mac version of prepare workspace, that helps prepare to work
 * `BuildTools/build.sh` - build executable for specific platform
 * `BuildTools/compile-scripts.sh` - compile scripts from scripting layers
 * `BuildTools/bake-resources.sh` - bake game assets (images, shaders, scripts, models and etc) to special intermediate formats